ando-hub/MSA_Pretrain/README.md

-# ON THE USE OF MODALITY-SPECIFIC LARGE-SCALE PRE-TRAINED ENCODERS FOR MULTIMODAL SENTIMENT ANALYSIS
+# Multimodal Sentiment Analysis

 Official pytorch implementation of [On the Use of Modalty-Specific Large-Scale Pre-Trained Encoders for Multimodal Sentiment Analysis (SLT2022)](https://arxiv.org/abs/xxxx.xxxxx).

+## License
 Please read `LICENSE`  before using scripts.

 ## Usage